-The mathematics questions in the test is drawn from the undergraduate level courses.
+One of the major sections in the GRE test is the GRE Quantitative Reasoning.
+This majorly comprises of questions from Maths.
+The mathematics questions in the test are drawn from the undergraduate level courses.
 It consists of approximately 66 multiple-choice questions.
-About 50 percent of the questions imply calculus and its applications — subject matter that is assumed to be common to the backgrounds of almost all mathematics majors.
-Approximately 25 percent of the questions in the test are extracted elementary algebra, linear algebra, abstract algebra, and number theory.
+About 50 percent of the questions comprises of calculus and its applications — subject matter that is assumed to be common to the backgrounds of almost all mathematics majors.
+Approximately 25 percent of the questions in the test are extracted from elementary algebra, linear algebra, abstract algebra and number theory.

-Before appearing for the test, the aspirants should be well versed about the test.
-As it may be a challenging for those who doesn’t belong to the mathematical background.
+Before appearing for the test, the aspirants should be well versed with the syllabus of the test.
+As it may be challenging for those who don’t belong to the mathematical background.

 The following content descriptions may assist students in preparing for the test.
-The percents given are estimates; actual percentages will vary somewhat from one edition of the test to another.
+The percentages given are estimates; the actual percentages will vary somewhat from one edition of the test to another.

 ALGEBRA — 25%

 - Elementary algebra: basic algebraic techniques and manipulations acquired in high school and used throughout mathematics